Sétif and Guelma massacre

 The Sétif and Guelma massacre (Note: Massacres de Sétif et Guelma; مجزرة سطيف و قالمة) (also called the Sétif, Guelma and Kherrata massacres (Note: Massacres de Sétif, Guelma et Kherrata) or the massacres of 8 May 1945 (Note: مجازر 8 مايو 1945)) was a series of massacres by French colonial authorities and pied-noir European settler militias on Algerian civilians in May and June 1945 around the towns of Sétif and Guelma in French Algeria.

 In response to French police firing on demonstrators during a protest in Sétif on 8 May 1945, native Algerians rioted in the town and attacked French settlers (colons) in the surrounding countryside, killing 102 people.
-The French colonial authorities and European settlers retaliated by killing thousands of Algerian Muslims in the region with estimates varying widely.
+The French colonial authorities and European settlers retaliated by killing thousands of Algerians in the region with estimates varying widely.
 The initial estimate given by French authorities was 1,020 killed, while the current Algerian government cites an estimate of 45,000 killed.
-Estimates by historians range from 3,000 to 30,000 Algerian Muslims killed.
-The massacre marked a turning point in Franco-Algerian relations, ultimately leading to the Algerian War of independence from 1954 to 1962.
+Estimates by historians range from 3,000 to 30,000 Algerians killed.
+The massacre marked a turning point in Franco-Algerian relations, ultimately leading to the Algerian War of Independence from 1954 to 1962.

 Background

-The anti-colonialist movement started to formalize and organize before World War II, under the leadership of Messali Hadj and Ferhat Abbas.
-However, the participation of Algeria in the war catalyzed the rise of Algerian nationalism.
+The anti-colonialist movement started to formalise and organise before World War II, under the leadership of Messali Hadj and Ferhat Abbas.
+However, the participation of Algeria in the war catalysed the rise of Algerian nationalism.

 Algiers served as the capital of Free France from 1943, which created hope for many Algerian Muslim nationalists to achieve independence.
 In 1943, Ferhat Abbas published a manifesto that claimed the right of Algerians to have a constitution and a state associated with France.
-The lack of French reaction led to the creation of the "Amis du Manifeste et de la Liberté" (AML) and eventually resulted in the rise of nationalism.
+The lack of a French reaction led to the creation of the "Amis du Manifeste et de la Liberté" (AML) and eventually resulted in the rise of nationalism.

 Hundreds of thousands of Algerians joined protests in several cities to demand their rights.
-Contemporary factors other than those of the emergence of Arab nationalism included widespread drought and famine in the rural Constantine Province, where the European settlers were a minority.
+Contemporary factors other than the emergence of Arab nationalism included widespread drought and famine in the rural Constantine Province, where the European settlers were a minority.
 In the city of Guelma, for instance, there were 4,000 settlers and 16,500 Muslim Algerians.

-In April 1945, growing racial tensions led to a senior French official proposing creation of an armed settler militia in Guelma.
+In April 1945, growing racial tensions led to a senior French official proposing the creation of an armed settler militia in Guelma.
 With the end of World War II in Europe, 5,000 protesters took to the streets of Sétif, a town in northern Algeria, to press new demands for independence on the French administration.